Trance and dental

 “Rather than love, than money, than fame, give me truth.”
 Enlightenment can strike any of us, any “John or Jonathan,” any day now.
 “Only that day dawns to which we are awake.
 There is more day to dawn.
 The sun is but a morning star.”

 Thoreau wasn’t a hermit—he himself went to Concord every day or two.
 On one such visit in 1847 he was briefly jailed, for failure to pay taxes to a government that countenanced slavery, resulting in the 1849 essay Resistance to Civil Government, republished posthumously in 1866 as Civil Disobedience.
 We should be men first and subjects afterward, obeying our conscience first and the law second.
 Soldiers marched against their wills are “small movable forts,” converting their bodies into machines.
 Some serving the state are as likely to serve the Devil as God; others serve the state with their consciences, and so necessarily on occasion resist it.
 The state imprisoned me but not my meditations, and they were really all that was dangerous.
 Thus the state contains a man’s body not his moral sense.
-(When Emerson visited the jail and asked, “What are you doing in there?”
+(The apocryphal story is that when Emerson visited the jail and asked, “What are you doing in here?”
 Thoreau riposted, “What are you doing out there?”
-Thoreau seems to have gotten off the better one-liners.)
+Even in these stories, Thoreau seems to have gotten off the better one-liners.)

 Thoreau also wrote travelogues including The Maine Woods, where he described the thrill of climbing Mount Katahdin.
 (Later research apparently suggests that he only reached a false peak.
 I can relate, as a teenager having triumphantly taken younger scouts to the top of Pico Blanco, only to be informed later that I had declared victory way too early and way too low.)